How to Find Hope

 And he led them out as far as Bethany, and lifting up his hands he blessed them.
 While he blessed them, he parted from them and was carried up into heaven.”
 Luke 24:50-51

-Because of all that Jesus did, we can receive the hope He provides to have forgiveness for our disobedience (sin) and to restore our relationship with God, both here on earth and for eternity in heaven.
+Because of all that Jesus did, we can receive the hope He provides to forgive our disobedience (sin) and restore our relationship with God, both here on earth and for eternity in heaven.

 How do I receive this hope?

-Hope through Jesus Christ is a free gift, and anyone can accept it no matter their past.
-And I mean absolutely no matter what is in your past.
-All you have to do is confess with your mouth that Jesus is Lord–the Son of God, who lived the perfect life you could not and died in your stead–and that He has risen from the dead.
+Hope through Jesus Christ is a free gift, and anyone can accept it no matter their past—and I mean absolutely no matter what is in their past.
+All you have to do is confess with your mouth that Jesus is Lord—the Son of God, who lived the perfect life you could not and died in your stead—and that He has risen from the dead.

 “because, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.”
 Romans 10:9-10